 Besides exploring the 28,000 square metres of vehicles from all over Australia and showing off their own handiwork, the team were offered the chance to personally meet Chip Foose, a globally renowned custom car owner.

-Mechanical Engineering Senior Lecturer Dr Matthew Lamb helped the team design the vehicle, with the assistance of Simon Roberts, a tech artist and mechanical engineer in VU’s award-winning Skunk Control science, engineering, and art collaboration.
+Mechanical Engineering Senior Lecturer Dr Matthew Lamb helped the team design the vehicle, with the assistance of Simon Roberts, a tech artist and mechanical engineer.

 “The project allows students to engage with external parties from the Australian Sports Sedan Association and work together on a real world Mechanical Engineering application,” he said.